aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 ### Notes

 - The file is a single-line JSON (no pretty-printing), which is typical for Config snapshot deliveries to S3.
 - The `configuration` field is polymorphic — its shape depends entirely on the `resourceType`.
-It will contain every `resourceType` supported by AWS Config that is also a real resource on the AWS account and region where the snapshot is generated.
+It will contain every `resourceType` supported by AWS Config that is also a real resource on the AWS account and Region where the snapshot is generated.
 - Resource types found in the sample file include:
   - `AWS::Cassandra::Keyspace`
   - `AWS::AppConfig::DeploymentStrategy`